Watchdog body urges Syria to speed up chemical handover

 Syria missed a deadline to transport the most toxic substances out of the country by December 31, loading a first batch of chemicals onto a Danish cargo vessel on Tuesday, a week late.

-The Syrian government has until the end of March to hand over the so-called first priority chemicals, including around 20 tonnes (1 tonne= 1.102 metric tons) of lethal mustard gas, and to the end of June to completely eliminate its chemical weapons program.
+The Syrian government has until the end of March to hand over the so-called first priority chemicals, including around 20 tonnes of lethal mustard gas, and to the end of June to completely eliminate its chemical weapons programme.

 "We are exhorting the Syrian government to intensify its efforts, so we can conclude the critical part of this mission absolutely as fast as the conditions allow," Michael Luhan, spokesman for the Organisation for the Prohibition of Chemical Weapons, said on Wednesday.